Almost Envy-Free Allocations with Connected Bundles: Preliminaries

-We say that the agents have \emph{identical valuations} when for all $i,j\in N$ and every bundle $I\in \calC(V)$, we have $u_i(I)=u_j(I)$.
+We say that the agents have \emph{identical valuations} if, for all $i,j\in N$ and every bundle $I\in \calC(V)$, we have $u_i(I)=u_j(I)$.
 A valuation function $u_i$ is \emph{additive} if $u_i(I) = \sum_{v\in I} u_i(\{v\})$ for each bundle $I\in \calC(V)$.
 Many examples in this paper will use identical additive valuations, and will take $G$ to be a path.
-In this case, we use a succinct notation to specify these examples; the meaning of this notation should be clear.
+In this case, we use a shorthand to specify these examples; the meaning of this notation should be clear.
 For example, we write ``2--1--3--1'' to denote an instance with four items $v_1,v_2,v_3,v_4$ arranged on a path, and where $u_i(\{v_1\}) =2$, \dots, $u_i(\{v_4\}) = 1$ for each $i$.
 For such an instance, an allocation will be written as a tuple, e.g., (2, 1--3--1) denoting an allocation allocating bundles $\{v_1\}$ and $\{v_2, v_3, v_4\}$, noting that with identical valuations it does not usually matter which agent receives which bundle.

-An allocation $A$ is \emph{envy-free} if $u_i(A(i)) \ge u_i(A(j))$ for every pair $i,j\in N$ of agents, that is, if every agent thinks that their bundle is a best bundle in the allocation.
+An allocation $A$ is \emph{envy-free} if $u_i(A(i)) \ge u_i(A(j))$ for every pair $i,j\in N$ of agents, that is, if every agent thinks that their bundle is at least as good as any other bundle in the allocation.
 It is well-known that an envy-free allocation may not exist (consider two agents and one good).
-The main fairness notion that we study is a version of \emph{envy-freeness up to one good} (EF1), a relaxation of envy-freeness introduced by \citet{Budi11a} and popularized by \citet{CKM+16a}, adapted to the model with connectivity constraints.
-This property states that an agent $i$ will not envy another agent $j$ after we remove some single item from $j$'s bundle.
+The main fairness notion that we study is a version of \emph{envy-freeness up to one good} (EF1), a relaxation of envy-freeness introduced by \citet{Budi11a}, adapted to the model with connectivity constraints.
+This property states that an agent $i$ will not envy another agent $j$ after we remove some item from $j$'s bundle.
 Since we only allow connected bundles in our set-up, we may only remove an item from $A(j)$ if removal of this item leaves the bundle connected.
-Thus, our formal definition of EF1 is as follows.

-\begin{definition}[EF1: envy-freeness up to one \emph{outer} good] An allocation $A$ satisfies \emph{EF1} if for any pair $i,j \in N$ of agents, either $A(j) = \emptyset$ or there is a good $v \in A(j)$ such that $A(j) \setminus \{v\}$ is connected and $u_i(A(i)) \ge u_i(A(j)\setminus \{v\})$. \end{definition}
+\begin{definition}[EF1: envy-freeness up to one \emph{outer} good] An allocation $A$ satisfies \emph{EF1} if, for any pair $i,j \in N$ of agents, either $A(j) = \emptyset$ or there is a good $v \in A(j)$ such that $A(j) \setminus \{v\}$ is connected and $u_i(A(i)) \ge u_i(A(j)\setminus \{v\})$. \end{definition}

 In the instance 2--1--3--1 for two agents, the allocation (2--1, 3--1) is EF1, since the left agent's envy can be eliminated by removing the item of value 3 from the right-hand bundle.
 However, the allocation (2, 1--3--1) fails to be EF1 according to our definition, since eliminating either outer good of the right bundle does not prevent envy. \footnote{This example shows that our definition is strictly stronger than the standard definition of EF1 without connectivity constraints.
 In the instance 2--1--3--1, considered without connectivity constraints, the allocation (2, 1--3--1) does satisfy EF1 since in the standard setting we are allowed to remove the middle item (with value 3) of the right bundle.}